raspberrypilearning/flatgame/en/step_9.md

 Here are some ideas - have a play!
 What else can you add?

 ### Make start text
+Let people know the title of your flatgame and how to play

 --- task ---
 Make a paint sprite and call it "start text"
 --- /task ---

 --- task ---
-In the costume tab, add text and position so that it can be seen - somewhere near the centre should work well.
+In the costume tab, add the text you want.

+Move the text so it is easy to read, somewhere near the centre.

+SCREEN RECORDING
 --- /task ---

 --- task ---
-In the code tab add the following code to show and hide the start text
+In the start text code add the following blocks to show and hide when the flag is clicked:

 ```blocks3
 +When flag clicked